Welcome! I’m Lydia, and I have a serious case of inquisitive wanderlust.

 What does that mean?

 Well, I have an inquisitive nature.
 I’ve always been curious.
-I love to ask questions, especially of the “5 Ws and an H” variety, to better understand the topic at hand.
-When I find a something of interest, I generally embark on a research project to learn as much as I can about the subject.
-It was this innate curiosity, combined with my love for research, that ultimately led to my pursuing a PhD in cultural anthropology.
+I love to ask questions to better understand the topic at hand.
+When I find something of interest, I generally embark on a research project to learn as much as I can about the subject.
+It was this innate curiosity that ultimately led to my pursuing a PhD in cultural anthropology.

 As for the wanderlust?
 Quite simply put, I love to travel.
 Especially abroad.
 It took me awhile to get up the courage to take my first trip abroad, but when I finally did it ignited my curiosity on another level.
 I want to see as much of the world as possible.
 I am fascinated both by the common humanity that connects us as well as the cultural quirks that make us unique.
 I guess that’s also part of why I became an anthropologist.